claramoreirag/FEUP-ESOF/Development-Report.md

 <br>

-- As a user, I want to be able to register to the app
+- As a user, I want to register to the app

 **User interface mockups:**